 Explore more of the benefits of Jamstack.

 With Jamstack, the entire front end is prebuilt into highly optimized static pages and assets during a build process.
-This process of pre-rending results in sites which can be served directly from a CDN, reducing the cost, complexity and risk, of dynamic servers as critical infrastructure.
+This process of pre-rendering results in sites which can be served directly from a CDN, reducing the cost, complexity and risk, of dynamic servers as critical infrastructure.

 With so many popular tools for generating sites, like Gatsby, Hugo, Jekyll, Eleventy, NextJS, and very many more, many web developers are already familiar with the tools needed to become productive Jamstack developers.

 The thriving API economy has become a significant enabler for Jamstack sites.
-The ability to leverage domain experts who offer their products and service via APIs has allowed teams to build for more complex applications than if they were to take on the risk and burden of such capabilities themselves.
+The ability to leverage domain experts who offer their products and service via APIs has allowed teams to build far more complex applications than if they were to take on the risk and burden of such capabilities themselves.
 Now we can outsource things like authentication and identity, payments, content management, data services, search, and much more.

 The name "Jamstack" came about because as Matt Biilmann and Chris Bach were creating modern web development workflows and capabilities at Netlify, they found there was no easy way to refer to the architectural approach in conversation.
 Jamstack embraces many existing fundamentals of web architectures, and so they created the term Jamstack to help us talk about it more succinctly.